Chelsea Australian Garden at Olinda

 The display was toured by the Queen and Prince Harry and was unanimously voted ‘Best in Show’ by the judges.

-Now, Victorians will be able to experience this stunning garden through the recreation of this garden as a permanent display at the Dandenong Ranges Botanic Garden in Olinda.
+Now, Victorians will be able to experience this stunning garden through the recreation of the garden as a permanent display at the Dandenong Ranges Botanic Garden in Olinda.

 Visitors to the Dandenong Ranges Botanical Gardens will soon be able to enjoy the award-winning garden in person, where they’ll be able to connect with nature.

-The Chelsea Australian Garden at Olinda will enhance the environment at the Dandenong Ranges Botanic Garden, introducing rare and endangered plant species.
+The Chelsea Australian Garden at Olinda will be installed on an unused grassed area that used to be part of the Olinda Golf Course.
+It will enhance the environment at the Dandenong Ranges Botanic Garden by introducing rare and endangered plant species.

 It is expected the new environment could attract up to four species of frog to the garden pond.

 The garden will be a fantastic opportunity for locals and tourism alike to connect with Australian nature, and learn about native plants and sustainable designs.

 Philip Johnson will invite horticulture and landscape students to support the garden build and maintenance and provide a hands-on experience for the students to research maintenance, horticulture and sustainable design.

 This project is being made possible thanks to the following funding:

 $2.24 million from the Australian Government’s Building Better Regions Fund